bangkitdc/single-service/EXPLANATION.md

 Each component or class should have a single responsibility.
 I'm using Models-Controllers (MC) pattern and then added Middleware and Helper to support and provide great functionality for the application.

 - Models
-  - Represents the application's data and connect DB.
+  - Represents the application's data and connects DB.
   - Responsible for data manipulation, validation, and database interactions.
   - Migration and Seeding.
 - Controllers